Fishing report: Enjoy free fishing over Father's Day weekend

 Spring Creek — The water conditions are clear.
 The nymph and streamer bite is good.
 The rainbow and brown bite is picking up.
 If you don’t want to fly fish, anglers can cast Panther Martins. — Sport Center, Lewistown.

 Stillwater River — After spiking with the hot weather, the river is once again clearing and ticking downward.
-Fish a rubberleg pattern like a girdle bug or Pat’s Rubberleg, San Juan worm or dark color Woolly Bugger dead drifting with a sink tip line or with enough weight to get it down.
-Another tactic is to fish a big Chubby with a girdle bug or rubber leg pattern on a long dropper.
-Salmon flies have started to be seen here and there, so start to look to fish them.
+Fish a rubberleg pattern like a girdle bug or Pat’s Rubberleg, San Juan worm or dark Woolly Bugger dead drifting with a sink tip line or with enough weight to get it down.
+Another tactic is to fish a big Chubby with a Girdle Bug or rubber leg pattern on a long dropper.
+Salmonflies have started to be seen here and there, so start to look to fish them.
 The major hatch should be going off anytime.
 Catching the leading edge of it can make for some fantastic fishing.
 If floating the upper river, clearance on the bridges is tight, particularly with a fishing frame raft. — Stillwater Anglers, Columbus.

 Swan Lake — The pike bite has been improving. — Zimmer Tackle, Pablo.